drteresavasquez/gitsub-professors/instructions.md

 As a team, build a clone of the GitHub website as outlined below.
 Be creative and have fun.

+**:warning:** DO NOT start coding until an instructor has looked at your github project AND Milestones.

 ## Requirements

 ### Theme